-In addition to hundreds of books about Lexington during the Colonial and Revolutionary periods, Cary Memorial Library has a substantial collection of materials on all aspects of Lexington’s history, from colonial and revolutionary times to the present.
+In addition to hundreds of books about Lexington during the Colonial and Revolutionary periods, Cary Library has a substantial collection of materials on all aspects of Lexington’s history, from colonial and revolutionary times to the present.

 In addition to published histories, the collection includes:

 - vital records

 - histories of surrounding towns

 Local history materials may be found by searching the Minuteman Library Network’s catalog.

 Specific items are located in our circulating, reference and/or special collections.
 If you need assistance, please ask a librarian.

 Following are examples of our local history materials and resources.

 The Battle of Lexington

 Cary Library has hundreds of books about the Battles of Lexington, Concord and Bunker Hill, as well as materials about related events, people, places and celebrations.